vedinrs/ThimbleberryGenomeAssembly/workflow.md

   }
 ```

- Then, run the following job:
+ Then, run the following job to generate the site positions:

 ```
 #!/bin/bash